Violife Vegan Cheese Review

 Why Violife Vegan Cheese?

-I’ve been a vegetarian for environmental reasons since August 2021 and I’ve slowly been incorporating vegan foods as staples of my everyday diet.
-I’ve replaced:
+I’ve been a vegetarian for environmental reasons since August 2021 and I’ve slowly been following a vegan or plant-based diet in my every day life.
+I’ve also done Veganuary and discovered wonderful vegan alternatives to meat and dairy.

 - my morning butter on toast with nut butter on toast